-The best thing for a pinched nerve is rest and time to heal, but some gentle stretching exercises can also be helpful to create space in the muscles surrounding the nerve and to keep the upper back loose.
+The best thing for this condition is rest from aggravating activities and time to heal, but some gentle stretching exercise for a pinched nerve in the neck can also be helpful to create space in the muscles surrounding the nerve and to keep the upper back loose.
 It is important to check with your doctor before trying to treat a pinched nerve at home as you can exacerbate the situation.

 Shoulder circles are a good way to begin your stretching routine for the upper back because they generate warmth through the upper body and help protect from further injury.
 To perform this exercise stand tall with your arms extended out to the side parallel with the ground.
 Keep the arms straight and strong throughout the exercise.

-Begin to move your arms in small, controlled circles, moving from the shoulder socket.
+HOW TO DO IT: Move your arms in small, controlled circles, moving from the shoulder socket.
 Slowly increase your range of motion until your circles become as large as possible and you feel a stretch in your upper back and chest as you circle your arms.
 Now, reverse the direction of your arms and begin to decrease the size of the circles until your circles are the same size as when you started.

-Spinal twists help relieve pressure in the spinal column and also help to realign the vertebrae.
+Spinal twist exercises for a pinched nerve in the upper back can relieve pressure in the spinal column and also help to realign the vertebrae.
 A pinched nerve can cause tightness in the upper back, as well as in the shoulder and neck.
-Performing a gentle spinal twist can help relieve some of that pain and pressure, but it is important not to go too far.
+Perform a gentle spinal twist in your exercises for a pinched nerve in the upper back to relieve some of that pain and pressure, but it is important not to go too far.

-To perform a spinal twist, sit on the floor in a cross-legged position.
+HOW TO DO IT: Sit on the floor in a cross-legged position.
 Take your right hand across and place it on your left knee.
 Applying gentle pressure to the knee, begin to use the tension between your right hand and your left knee to rotate the torso to the left.
 Only turn your head as far as your torso turns; do not overstretch the neck at this point in the exercise.

-To perform this stretch, lie on your back on the floor and draw your knees in toward your chest.
+HOW TO DO IT: Lie on your back on the floor and draw your knees in toward your chest.
 Wrap your arms around your shins, as if you are giving yourself a hug, and take hold of opposite forearms or elbows.
 You can stay here if this is enough of a stretch for you, or you can take it a little further by squeezing your legs into your chest.
 Hold for five seconds and release.